TESMLTD/flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

 keystore             --                This is the path to a Java keystore file.
 Required for SSL. keystore-password    --                The password for the Java keystore.
 Required for SSL. keystore-type        JKS               The type of the Java keystore.
+This can be "JKS" or "PKCS12". clientauth           none              Set this to "want", or "need", to enable SSL client authentication.
+You must also specify a "truststore" and a "truststore-password".
+If "want" is selected, then connection will not be rejected if SSL Client authentication fails, but will be recorded if it worked (see "ssl-dn", below.).
+If "need" is set, and a non-trusted certificate is presented by the client, then the connection will be dropped. truststore           --                This is the path to a custom Java truststore file.
+Flume uses the information in this file to determine whether the remote Avro Sink's SSL credentials (aka client authentication), will be accepted.
+This must be specified, if "client-auth" is set to 'want' or 'need'. truststore-password  --                The password for the Java truststore.
+Required when a "truststore" is specified. truststore-type      JKS               The type of the Java truststore file.
 This can be "JKS" or "PKCS12". exclude-protocols    SSLv3             Space-separated list of SSL/TLS protocols to exclude.
 SSLv3 will always be excluded in addition to the protocols specified. ipFilter             false             Set this to true to enable ipFiltering for netty ipFilterRules        --                Define N netty ipFilter pattern rules with this config.